gfranko/amdclean/README.md

 ## Usage

-There are a few different ways that amdclean can be used including:
+There are a few different ways that AMDclean can be used including:

 * With the RequireJS Optimizer (plain node, Grunt, Gulp, etc)